MSumulong/tc-ext-tools/Introduction.md

 # Installation #

-Check out the latest source code from the svn repository and follow the instructions in INSTALL file.
+Check out the latest source code from the GitHub repository and follow the instructions in INSTALL file.

 ```
 git clone https://github.com/MSumulong/tc-ext-tools.git